adin11/ML-Project-Credit-Risk-Modelling/README.md

 ---

-## 📌 Key Findings:
+## 📌 Top Conclusions:

-- Features like `Loan-to-Income Ratio` and `Delinquency Ratios` are strong predictors.
+- Factors like Loan-to-Income Ratio and Delinquency Rates are strong indicators of risk.
-- High recall in default class improves proactive risk control.
+- A High recall for defaults helps in identifying risky borrowers early, improving risk management.
-- Risk band classification helps in better credit policy alignment.
+- Classifying borrowers based on their risk level helps lenders manage loans more safely and avoid bad debts

 ---